Technologicat/unpythonic/README.md

 If we later choose go this route nevertheless, `<<` is a better choice for the syntax than `<<=`, because `let` needs `e.set(...)` to be valid in an expression context.

-The current solution for the assignment syntax issue is to use macros, to have both clean syntax at the use site and a relatively non-hacky implementation.
+The current solution for the assignment syntax issue is to use macros, to have both clean syntax at the use site and a relatively hackfree implementation.

 ### TCO syntax and speed